mvr/CatForce/README.md

 to exclude eaters/boat-bits and similar unwanted garbage.
 You may have several forbidden patterns per catalyst.
 See the files in `catlists` for examples.

+**Check Recovery**: Catalysts with the `check-recovery` attribute are immediately tested for whether they recover in `max-active` generations, without the support of any further catalysts.
+This is useful for catalysts with a bait still life that has a long recovery time, like the hive-pushes or the loaf-spin catalysts.

 <!-- Combining Results -->
 <!-- --- -->